jibjoub/Countries/README.md

 </div>

 ## Future improvements
+- Refactor WorldRepositoryImpl
 - Persistence of already fetched data by using a framework like Room
+- Allow the user to choose from continents
 - Application Icon
-- Refactor WorldRepositoryImpl